 Making sure you properly program and format a survey is relatively straightforward.
 You’ll save yourself a ton of trouble if you make sure you approached it in the right manner.
 The look, feel, and function of your survey are a vital part of data collection.
 Formatting, or programming, the survey the correct way in the first attempt is key in efficiency and productivity.
-Here is how we, at PortMA, suggest constructing your survey.
+Here is how we, at PortMA, suggest set up the steps for formatting a survey.

 Figure out the Survey Format and Stick With it.

 First, lock down your exact question formatting.
 Personally, I dislike the way our survey software doesn’t put any space between a question and the first response.
 Because of this feature, all of my questions automatically end with a line break.
 Additionally, I consistently go with italicized parenthetical instructions.
 It seems like a bit of a no-brainer, but trust me, going back and reformatting 40 questions because you changed your mind is about the most mind-numbing project in existence.